Course Project

 Poster

-There is no formal final report, instead you will prepare and present a poster at a class-wide electronic poster session.
+There is no formal final report, instead you will prepare and present a poster at a class-wide poster session.
 Check out the poster template for additional instructions about size, fonts, etc. You will likely want to use Google Slides/PowerPoint or Illustrator to make the poster.
 Whatever software you use, please submit a PDF of your poster to the relevant assignment.

 Your poster should describe your project and results in a story that traces from the upper left to lower right.
 The necessary components are: